AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 The bootstrapped application comes with sample implementations for both unit and end-to-end tests.
 You can execute these tests locally by using `aio app test` and `aio app test -e`, which will respectively run the unit and end-to-end tests against the bootstrapped codebase.

-Of course, as you will modify and extend the code of your application, you will also need to update the tests accordingly.
+As you modify and extend the code of your application, you will need to update the tests accordingly.

 We are using [jestJS](https://jestjs.io/) for the unit tests of the [CLI](https://github.com/adobe/aio-cli), [SDK](https://github.com/adobe/aio-sdk) and bootstrapped application.
-It is however possible to change the implementation to your preferred framework.
+It is possible to change the implementation to your preferred framework.

 [CI/CD for App Builder Applications](../guides/deployment/ci_cd_for_firefly_apps.md) also explains how to execute these tests in the context of a CI/CD pipeline.